 21. Regularly Check your Internet Speed

 Check whether you are getting the internet speed package, you bought from your ISP.
-A less than 5 Mbps of current speed is acceptable but if it is more than you must call your ISP to look into the problem.
+A less than 5 Mbps of current speed is acceptable but if it is more then you must call your ISP to look into the problem.

 If in case, ISP did not look into the matter then change your ISP.
-They are ripping your money without giving you the up to mark performance.
+They are ripping your money without giving you the up-to-mark performance.
 There are lots of better ISPs and it changes from place to place.
 You must check for the best ISP near you and choose a better plan from them.

 22. Change Old Routers into Repeaters

 This method is only for those people who have an extra router at their home.
 You can convert that router into repeaters to boost your WiFi speed by increasing WiFi signal strength.
 You will need to check whether your router supports the connection type as a repeater or not.

 In case it does not support then you will need to install custom firmware in this method too to change the router into a repeater connection.

 You can read this article by LifeHacker which explains how to extend WiFi networks using old routers easily.
 Just note that installing custom firmware is a little bit risky.
 You must read all the warnings before installing any custom firmware in your old router.

 The minimum required bandwidth to play most online games is 3 Mbps.
 If your WiFi speed is above 3 Mbps but you’re still experiencing lag and ping issues, then the next best thing is to not rely on your Wi-Fi at all, but an Ethernet cable.

 Take note, however, that this method only works for PCs.
 By connecting an Ethernet cable to your router, you’re allowing your device direct access to your network.